 Current Policies (PDF) is the latest published edition of major policies and positions adopted by the ADA House of Delegates.
 (ADA Members may also access the 2012 report (PDF) of the Council on Access, Prevention, and Interprofessional Relations ad hoc advisory committee on nutrition and oral health.)

 The ADA is calling on policy makers to:

-- Require federal nutrition and food assistance programs to include an oral health education component, with an emphasis on brushing twice a day, flossing once a day, limiting consumption of sugary snacks and beverages, and seeing the dentist regularly.
+- Require federal nutrition education programs to have an oral health component, with an emphasis on brushing twice a day, flossing once a day, limiting consumption of sugary snacks and beverages, and seeing the dentist as recommended.

-- Carefully monitor how companies market sugary foods and beverages to children and young adults, especially on school grounds.
+- Carefully monitor how sugary foods and beverages are marketed to children and young adults.

 Letters and Testimony